PatSvedberg/gameversity-react/README.md

 * **User information** - As a user I can see information of users so that I can see their picture, name, bio ect
 * **See user's posted tutorials** - As a user I can view the tutorials posted by a user so that I can find more posts that I might like and decide if I want to follow them
 * **Update username and password** - As a logged in user I can update my username and password so that I can change my username and keep my profile secure
 <hr />

+# Agile Development Methodology

+GitHub issues and projects were utilized to document and track an agile development approach.
+Each user story was represented by a GitHub issue, with labels indicating whether they were necessary for the Minimum Viable Product (MVP).
+The product backlog was symbolized by a GitHub milestone, and initially, all user stories were added to it.

+The development work was organized into iterations, each spanning one week.
+For every iteration, a dedicated GitHub project board was created.
+User stories were moved from the product backlog to the relevant iteration as each work cycle commenced.
+In the iteration-specific project boards, user stories were categorized as 'must have,' 'could have,' or 'should have' goals.
+Some iterations also included 'tasks' that were not represented as user stories, such as setup/configuration and design/styling.

+To monitor progress, a project kanban board was employed.
+User stories were moved across columns labeled 'Todo,' 'In Progress,' and 'Done' based on their status.

+# Planning
+## Mockups

+# Features
+## Unregistered users
+A user who does not have an account or is not logged in is still able to read the tutorials and visit profiles.
+However, they are not able to create their own tutorials, comment on tutorials, like tutorials, or subscribe to other users.

+## Sign up page
+The sign up page enables a user to open a new account.
+As well as entering a user name and password for the account.

+## Sign in page
+The sign-in page allows a registered user to sign in to their account.
+A signed-in user is able to do things that a logged-out user cannot, such as creating their own tutorials, commenting on tutorials, liking tutorials, and subscribing to other users.

+## Navbar
+The navbar is a important component of the website, designed to provide easy navigation, user authentication controls, and direct access to the user's profile.
+It's designed to be intuitive and user-friendly, providing a seamless experience whether you're browsing tutorials or managing your profile.

+## Logo
+The logo serves as an anchor, always bringing you back home.
+When clicked, it navigates the user back to the start page, providing a fast way to get back to the homepage regardless of where you are on the site.
+## Home link
+Functionally similar to the logo, the Home link also navigates to the start page.
+However, it offers a bit of visual feedback - when you're on the home page, the Home link changes color.
+This color change also applies to other links when you're on their respective pages, providing a clear visual cue of your current location on the site.
+## Subscription Feed
+The Subscription Feed link takes you to a feed of newly posted tutorials from users you're subscribed to.
+This feature allows you to stay updated with your favorite content creators, ensuring you never miss out on their latest tutorials.
+## Liked Tutorials Feed Link
+The Liked Tutorials Feed link is your personal collection of tutorials that you've liked.
+It's a great way to bookmark tutorials for later viewing or to keep track of your favorite tutorials.
+## Sign In/Sign Out Buttons
+The navbar dynamically adjusts based on your authentication state.
+If you're logged out, you'll see Sign In and Sign Up buttons.
+If you're logged in, you'll instead see a Sign Out button.
+This provides a clear, intuitive interface for managing your user session.
+## Profile Link
+The Profile link is your gateway to your user profile.
+It includes your profile picture and takes you directly to your profile page where you can manage your account and view your uploaded tutorials.

 # Deployment
 ## Github